 The good news here is that writing prompts are all around you.
 I’ve recommended a few of best creative writing prompts for me, and hopefully you, below:

-- Forget going online to search for prompts.
-Look around your desk, room, or house or even outside your window.
+- Look around your desk, room, or house, or even outside your window.
 Pick an item or object and tell that item or object’s story.
 Where did you get it?
 Who had it before?
 Did you or a family member make it?
 Don’t know?
 Make up the answers.

-- The Amazing Story Generator—I’ve used this book for about four years.
-It is a spiral bound “choose your adventure” style book.
-The divided three-part pages make a flip book that allows you to select several hundred combinations of setting, characters, and conflicts.
-This book allows you to flip each part independently to create a whole new prompt by mixing and matching the different parts.
-You could start out with something like: “While on a second honeymoon, an identical twin, is reunited with a long-lost twin.”
+- The Amazing Story Generator (ISBN-13: 978-1452111001)—I’ve used this book for years.
+It is a spiral bound “choose your adventure” style book with split pages that can be mixed and matched.
+You could start with something like: “While on a second honeymoon, an identical twin, is reunited with a long-lost twin.”
 Then, flip one section, like the character, to get: “While on a second honeymoon, a pathological liar is reunited with a long-lost twin.”

-- Rory’s Story Cubes—The story cubes come in sets of nine dice with simple pictures on each side.
+- Rory’s Story Cubes (dice or app)—The story cubes come in sets of nine dice with simple pictures on each side.
 Roll two, three, or all nine and use the images to start writing.
 How you interpret the image is up to you.
-For example, one die may include a clock face.
-Depending on which way you turn the die, the hands are either pointing to 4, 7:15, 10:30, or 1:45 and you would also decide whether it is morning or night.

-- A Writer’s Book of Days: A Spirited Companion and Lively Muse for the Writing Life—This is my go-to book when I need a writing prompt for writer’s block.
-There is a prompt for each day of the year interspersed in chapters.
-I have to admit that I haven’t read the chapter material even though I use the prompts.
-Whenever I feel particularly stuck, I grab this book and look up the prompt for whatever the date happens to be.
+- A Writer’s Book of Days: A Spirited Companion and Lively Muse for the Writing Life (ISBN-13: 978-1577319368)—This is my go-to book when I need a writing prompt for writer’s block.
+Confession—I haven’t read the chapter material even though I use the prompts whenever I feel particularly stuck.

 Using prompts can be a great way to conquer the blank page.
 Prompts can open up a pathway for you to start thinking about one thing and leapfrog into any number of other stories.
-Focus on what works for you, on what helps your writing get started and don’t worry about whether a prescribed list is targeted you or the writing you want to do.
-Allow yourself to be free of your inner editor and set the words inside you free.
+Focus on what works for you, on what helps your writing get started and don’t worry about whether a prescribed list targets you as a writer or the writing you want to do.
+Trust your creativity and the prompt to set the words inside you free.